 When you begin researching self-publishing you’ll come across so many new terms and jargon, it’ll be like learning another language.

 And while it’s fine for people like me, who work in the publishing industry, it’s not so appealing for aspiring authors who just want to get their books published and ready for sale in the quickest and easiest way possible.

 That’s why I’ve put together a handful of basic self-publishing terms to help you through the first hurdle.
 Because the last thing you want is to get disheartened by the self-publishing process and give up on your author dream.

 Self-Publishing Terms Made Easy

-You will stumble across many more self-publishing terms as you climb deeper into your indie author (independent author) adventure, and down the rabbit hole of self-publishing but for now, these should shed some light on the most frequent ones.
+You will stumble across many more self-publishing terms as you dive deeper into your indie author (independent author) adventure, and down the rabbit hole of self-publishing but for now, these should shed some light on the most frequent ones.

 Feel free to leave a comment if you’d like me to explain more self-publishing terms (in layman’s/woman’s terms).

-Whether you want help with proofreading, editing, formatting or typesetting or you want a professional to upload your book to the Amazon bookshelves (and now that it’s all been done correctly) I’m your girl.
+Whether you want help with proofreading, editing, formatting or typesetting or you want a professional to upload your book to the Amazon bookshelves (and feel confident that it’s all been done correctly) I’m your girl.